What's New in this Firefox 4 Beta

 - Text does not wrap to fit the screen after zooming in, as it does in the Android browser (bug 578179).
 The Easy Reading add-on has some proof-of-concept code to do this.

-- 535793 - Firefox for mobile will load an error page in place of the desired page while connecting to a network and loading a page at the same time
+- 535793 - Fennec will load an error page in place of the desired page while connecting to a network and loading a page at the same time

-Firefox 4 Beta is available for Android 2.0 and higher, and for the Nokia N900.
+Firefox 4 Beta is available for download on the Android platform and on the Nokia N900.

 Developers: You can download a version of Firefox for mobile to your desktop in order to test, provide feedback, and build add-ons.
 Desktop builds are for development purposes only and don't have full functionality: